Resources

 Free Tax Help

-What: United Way of King County’s Free Tax Preparation Campaign starts next Wednesday, February 2.
+What: United Way of King County’s Free Tax Preparation Campaign.
 IRS-certified volunteers will be available virtually and in person at multiple locations across King County to offer you free tax preparation assistance.

 Are you an international student or do you have an Individual Taxpayer Identification Number (ITIN) instead of a social security number?
 We can help!
 Translation services will also be available if you need them.
 An appointment is not necessary for in-person services.